ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ```

 #### 11.3.1 Service Level Interceptors
 The service level interceptors are applied to all the resolvers in the GraphQL service.
-The GraphQL module accept an array of service level interceptors, and it should be inserted as mentioned in the [Service Level Interceptor](#1016-service-level-interceptors) section.
+The GraphQL module accepts a single service level interceptor or an array of service level interceptors, and it should be inserted as mentioned in the [Service Level Interceptor](#1016-service-level-interceptors) section.

 >**Note:** The service level interceptors are applied to each event in response stream of subscription resolvers.